charlesreid1/charlesreid1.github.io/pelican/content/rosalind-03-recursion-part1.md

 for the recursive backtracking method that we use here.

-In part 3 of this series, we will cover our implementation of the recursive backtracking method using two of Go's unique features: channels, and Go routines.
-We implement code that can utilize concurrency to generate variations efficiently and collect results using a channel.
+In part 3 of this series, we will cover our implementation of the recursive backtracking method in the Go programming language.

 <a name="functions"></a>
 ## Useful Functions